 - Alpha Bitch: Jennifer in Two of a Kind, though later becomes a Lovable Alpha Bitch.
 A few characters of their movies also fit this, like Victoria from Our Lips Are Sealed who is a very stereotypical one.

 - Foolish Sibling, Responsible Sibling: Quite a few of their roles, with Ashley being usually the responsible twin and Mary-Kate the wild twin (Two of a Kind, It Takes Two, The Challenge, New York Minute).
-Inverted in Winning London where Mary-Kate plays Chloe, the more serious and responsible of the twins.
+Inverted in Winning London where Mary-Kate plays Chloe, the serious and competitive overachiever, while Ashley plays her lazy and fun-loving sister Riley.

 - Granola Girl: Mary-Kate's character in The Challenge.